 When it comes to the HSA vs 401k, there is one big drawback to the HSA account.
 Your contributions are much more limited with an HSA.
-In 2020, an individual can contribute $3,550 per year ($3,600 in 2021).
-A family can contribute $7,100 ($7,200 in 2021).
+In 2022, an individual can contribute $3,650 per year.
+A family can contribute $7,300.
 This lower contribution threshold means that you have less investing opportunity compared to a 401k.

 Other HSA disadvantages center on eligibility.
 While many people talk excitedly about HSAs, it is important to note that only people who have a high-deductible health plan (HDHP) qualify for an HSA.